 - Hepatoblastoma: it is the most common malignant tumor that appears primarily in the liver of children.
 It occurs predominantly below the age of three, being rare after the fifth year of age.
 It is more common in males.

-- Neuroblastoma: it is cancer that mainly affects children under 10 years old, including newborns and infants.
+- Neuroblastoma: it is a cancer that mainly affects children under 10 years old, including newborns and infants.
 It usually arises in the adrenal glands, located in the upper part of the kidney, and usually leads to an increase in the size of the abdomen, but it can also appear in other parts of the body.

 - Osteosarcoma: it is the most common malignant bone tumor in childhood and adolescence, commonly associated with local pain and bone changes.
 Due to its greater prevalence being in the legs, changes in gait are one of the main complaints.